Embedded Delaunay triangulations for point clouds of surfaces in $\mathbb{R}^3$: Delaunay Triangulations for embedded surfaces in

 Recall now that in order to do a diagonal switch the two opposite angles to the erased diagonal need to add more than $\pi$.
 But because of the previous paragraph, each of them adds to less than two of the interior angles of $ABC$.
 Since this sum is strictly less than $\pi$, we have a contradiction. \end{proof}

 Now let us produce a global Delaunay triangulation by applying Proposition \ref{localDelaunay} locally and showing a control in edge length to complete the local-to-glocal argument.

-\begin{theorem} Let $\PP$ be a point cloud of a surface $\Sigma$ that is $\pi/16$-almost flat.
-There is $\delta>0$ such that if $\PP$ is $\delta$-dense then there is a Delaunay triangulation of $\PP$ that is an embedding into $\RR^3$.
-Such Delaunay triangulation is obtained by diagonal switches. \end{theorem} \begin{proof} Assume without loss of generality that we start with a triangulation where all edges have length less than $\epsilon\ll 1$.
+\begin{theorem} Let $\PP$ be a point cloud of a surface $\Sigma$ that is $(\pi/16,r)$-almost flat for some $r>0$.
+There is $\delta>0$ sufficiently small with respect to $r$ such that if $\PP$ is $\delta$-dense then there is a Delaunay triangulation of $\PP$ that is an embedding into $\RR^3$.
+Such Delaunay triangulation is obtained by diagonal switches. \end{theorem} \begin{proof} Assume for now that we start with a triangulation where all edges have length less than a given small constant $\epsilon\ll 1$.
+With some of the setup we will develop, this step will be easier to explain at the end.